 No visit to Wellington would be complete without a trip up Mount Victoria in Central Wellington.
-It rises 640 feet above sea level offering a picturesque 360° view of the city.
+The mountain rises 640 feet above sea level offering a picturesque 360° view of the city.

-You can drive to the top or make use of the nature trails that run all the way to the summit.
-There are a number of trails and you can choose to walk through pine forests or use trails that offer you a better view on the way up.
+You can drive to the top or make use of the nature trails that run all the way to the summit and to the Mount Victoria Lookout.
+There are a number of trails here, including some listed among the top hiking trails in Wellington.
+You can choose to walk through pine forests or use trails that offer you a better view on the way up.

-You’ll get spectacular views of Wellington’s harbor and the surrounding hills.
-Enjoy a picnic while you watch the sunset or just gaze upon the view below and check out the Wellington attractions.
+From the lookout, you’ll get to enjoy spectacular views of Wellington’s harbour and the surrounding hills.
+Enjoy a picnic while you watch the sunset, or just gaze upon the view below and check out other Wellington attractions.

 Discover Middle Earth at the Weta Cave

 Also known as Wellywood, Wellington is the centre of New Zealand’s film industry.
-You don’t want to miss out on a tour of the Weta Cave.
-The Guardian has named it one of the top ten studio tours in the world.
-This is the Studio responsible for the marvellous Lord of the Rings, The Hobbit and The Chronicles of Narnia.
+If you’re a film buff, you don’t want to miss out on a tour of the Weta Cave.
+The Guardian has named the Weta Workshop Tour one of the top ten studio tours in the world.
+The now world-famous studio is responsible for modern cinema gems like Lord of the Rings, The Hobbit, and The Chronicles of Narnia.

-Here guides will show you some of the spectacular characters and props.
-The avid movie goer will easily identify many of them.
+At the workshop, guides will show you some of the spectacular characters and props.
+Avid moviegoers will easily identify many of them.
 You’ll see craftsmen at work making weird and wonderful props and accessories for use in some of the world’s most extravagant movies.

-You can choose from tours that last just 45 minutes to a full day experience.
-Even if you’re not into fantasy blockbusters, this surely is one of the best places to visit in Wellington.
+You can choose from behind-the-scenes tours that last just 45 minutes to a full-day Weta Workshop experience.
+Even if you’re not into fantasy blockbusters, Weta Cave is surely one of the best places to visit in Wellington.